 When you think about it, meeting the birthmother isn’t your typical social situation.
 The only subject you know you have in common from the initial meeting is the baby the birthmother’s carrying.
 As a result, the conversation might feel strained, at least at first.

-In some situations in spite of the impression you try to make it might not be a complete match.
-If that is the case, though disappointing, know there will be hope for the right match eventually, and respect that the birthmother has her own discretion with her adoption process as well.
+In some situations in spite of the impression you try to make it might not be a complete connection.
+If that is the case, though disappointing, know there will be hope for the right connection eventually, and respect that the birthmother has her own discretion with her adoption process as well.

 What to do to make sure the encounter goes well…